Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

   );
 ```

-- If we start the application we can see how the name and surname are displayed.
+If we start the application we can see how the name and surname are displayed.

-- Now let's go to the nougat, we might be tempted to directly modify userInfo and
+- Let's jump on the main thing, updating the name field..., we might be tempted to update userInfo, but this won't
-  see what happens, do something like (**SPOILER ALERT: THIS IS WRONG**):
+  work, anyway let's give a try (**SPOILER ALERT: THIS IS WRONG**):

 ```diff
   return (